 Individual Members who shall have the right to be present at General Meetings but shall have no voting or debating rights

 Direct Members who shall have the right to be present at General Meetings but shall have no voting or debating rights.
-Direct Members are able to join the Branch directly without being a member of an Affiliated Club after paying the relevant fee as set out in Rule 13 and complying with such other membership requirements as may be set by the Board from time to time.
+Direct Members may apply to join the Branch directly without being a member of an Affiliated Club after paying the relevant fee as set out in Rule 13 and complying with such other membership requirements as may be set by the Board from time to time.

 If the Branch does not wish to have Direct Members, then this clause should be deleted

-Life Members who shall have the have the right to be present at General Meetings but shall have no voting rights.
+Life Members who shall have the have the right to be present and debate at General Meetings but shall have no voting rights.

 Life Members

-The Board may recommend to the Annual General Meeting that any natural person who has rendered distinguished service to the Branch and surf lifesaving, where such service is deemed to have assisted the advancement of the Branch and surf lifesaving be appointed as a Life Member.
+The Board may recommend to the AGM that any natural person who has rendered distinguished service to the Branch and surf lifesaving, where such service is deemed to have assisted the advancement of the Branch and surf lifesaving be appointed as a Life Member.

-Branches should preserve any established procedures for recommendations to go to the Board
+Branches can preserve any established procedures for recommendations to go to the Board

-A resolution of the Annual General Meeting to confer life membership on the recommendation of the Board must be a Special Resolution.
+A resolution of the AGM to confer life membership on the recommendation of the Board must be a Special Resolution.

 Upon life membership being conferred the person’s details shall be entered in the register, and from the time of entry on the register the person shall be a Life Member.